StefMTP/shopify/Shopify_API.md

 We can change the limit of results through following requests (if I initially made a request with a limit of 3 and want to continue to the next page, I can make a request to it with a limit of 6 if I want).

 Pagination URLs are temporary and should be used when working with the requests that generated them in the first place.
+Never forget that the same authorization will be required on the subsequent requests for the next resources!

 #### Using Partners API